Learning Gaussian Graphical Models with Latent Confounders: Theoretical analysis and model comparisons

 The PCA+LVGGM method has three tuning parameters: the rank of $\Lb_{\Sigmab}$, $\gamma$ and $\lambda$.
 To start, we first look at eigenvalues or use the \texttt{sva} package to determine the total rank of the low-rank component, $\Lb_{\Sigmab} + \Lb^{'}_{\Omegab}$.
+We think it is natural to determine the rank of confounder first because we will see in later applications, we can have some domain knowledge on the ranks of coufounders, e.g. in finance applications, some financial theory suggests the number of latent variables in the market.
 We then need to partition the total rank between $\Lb_{\Sigmab}$ and $\Lb'_{\Omegab}$.
 If we determine that rank$(\Lb_{\Sigmab} + \Lb'_{\Omegab}) = k$, we look for an eigengap in the first $k$ eigenvalues and allocate the largest $m < k$ eigenvalues for PC-removal.
-We will see in later sections that in many applications, domain knowledge can be used to motivate the number of components for PC-removal.
+Our experiments in Section \ref{sec:application} show that domain knowledge can be used to motivate the number of components for PC-removal.
 After removing the principal components, we choose $\gamma$ in LVGGM so tha $\Lb'_{\Omegab}$ is approximately rank $k-m$ .
 We observe that when running LVGGM, the rank won't change for a range of $\lambda$ values when using a fixed $\gamma$.
 Thus, it suffices to fix $\gamma$ first to control the rank, then determine $\lambda$ to control the sparsity.

 Practically, network estimation is often used to help exploratory data analysis and hypothesis generation.
-For these purposes, model selection methods such as AIC, BIC or cross-validation may tend to choose models that are too dense \citep{danaher2014joint}.
+For these purposes, model selection methods such as AIC, BIC or cross-validation may tend to choose models that are too dense \cite{danaher2014joint}.
 This fact can also be observed by our experiments.
-Therefore, we recommend that model selection should be based on prior knowledge and practical purposes, such as network interpretability and stability, or identification of important edges with low false discovery rate \citep{meinshausen2010stability}.
+Therefore, we recommend that model selection should be based on prior knowledge and practical purposes, such as network interpretability and stability, or identification of important edges with low false discovery rate \cite{meinshausen2010stability}.
 Thus, we recommend that the selection of tuning parameters should be driven by applications.
 For example, for biological applications, the model should be biologically plausible, sufficiently complex to include important information and sparse enough to be interpretable.
 In this context, a robustness analysis can be used to explore how edges change over a range of tuning parameters.